richteague/bettermoments/README.md

 $ pip install .
 ```

-to install this locally.
-Then in any shell simply run
+to install this locally. **This currently only works with Python 3:** Then in any shell simply run

 ```console
 $ bettermoments path/to/cube.fits